 In contrast to the Parent and Grandparent Program (PGP), there is no annual quota for Super Visa applications, and applications are processed relatively quickly.
 However, because approved Super Visa holders are not permanent residents of Canada (as approved PGP applicants are), Super Visa applicants need specialised private medical coverage in order to be accepted.
 This coverage is commonly known as Super Visa insurance.

-In order to be eligible, children or grandchildren must provide a letter of invitation and meet minimum income requirements.
-Parents and grandparents then submit this letter along with proof they have obtained Canadian medical insurance.
-Super Visa insurance also has to meet minimum requirements and must cover at least one year from the date of entry to Canada.
+In order to be eligible for the Super Visa, the child(ren) or grandchild(ren) of the applicant must provide a letter of invitation and meet minimum income requirements — more on that below.
+Applicants then submit this letter along with proof they have obtained requisite levels of medical insurance.
+Super Visa insurance must meet minimum requirements and must cover at least one year from the date of entry to Canada.

 What are the minimum required levels of coverage for Super Visa insurance?

 You must purchase Super Visa insurance from a Canadian insurance company.
 It should cover health care, repatriation, and hospitalisation.
 It must have a minimum coverage level of CAD $100,000 and be valid for each time the parent or grandparent enters Canada.
 Upon entry, the parent or grandparent must be able to present proof of their Canadian Super Visa insurance to an officer at the port of entry.

 How much does Super Visa medical insurance cost?

 Super Visa insurance costs and coverage options may vary depending upon your destination province or territory.
 You can get Super Visa insurance for one parent or grandparent, or a couple.
 A couple travelling together may save some money over purchasing single Super Visa insurance policies individually.
 Super Visa insurance will typically cost between CAD$100 and $200 per month, or potentially more.
 The exact cost of Super Visa insurance will vary depending on your provider and your plan.